schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 This 32-bit key is then encoded using the varlen scheme discussed above,
-and immediatly followed by the encoded field value.
+and immediately followed by the encoded field value.

 For example, consider a message with the following structure: